IDMNYU/IdeationPrototyping_A_SP23_LadyK/SketchBook_wk6.md

 - Fill half a page showing this character in a variety of positions and movements (20+ positions).
 These are meant to be kinda quick and easy, once you get your bearing.

-- Using a mirror, sketch your wire frame in a variety of poses.
-Watch your angles, position.
-These are meant to be kinda quick and easy, once you get your bearing.
-Draw 10 poses.

-- Draw a simplified hand in 5 different positions

-- Draw your hand twice; Once in a study of shape and proportion in a position.
-The other a bit more blocking thinking/focusing on the bone and muscle structure below to guide you;

-- Draw a sketch of your hand interacting with something.
-Convey motion/history, direction and grip.
-Going further: do a second one (things get better on a second go).